-- -Size and site location have significant impact on project sustainability; - -Small site area limited space for landscaping areas and provision of public space. - -No lane and site gradient limitation for parking access affecting efficiency of parking and site design.
-Access only from James Rd (locked-in site)
+Staff Comments -Size and site location have significant impact on project sustainability; -Small site area - limited space for landscaping See design rationale - cell in the form doesn't work. areas and provision of public space. -No lane and site gradient - limitation for parking access affecting efficiency of parking and site design.Access only from James Rd (locked-in site)